Spindel/rust-python-cross-example/README.md

 ## Get a build environment

-To actually build the rust code, with cross compilation, etc. we need a reliable build container.
+To actually build the Rust code, with cross compilation, etc. we need a reliable build container.
 I followed a similar approach to my [previous exploration](https://gitlab.com/Spindel/rust-cross-example)